emanuelosva/terapi-schedule/README.md

 ## About the project

-This project take part of [Terapify](https://www.terapify.com) Backend Challenge.
+This project takes part of [Terapify](https://www.terapify.com) Backend Challenge.
 The correct appoiments scheduling is crucial to ensure a great services to patients and psychologists.
 This application is my personal solution to cover this service.

 ## Author